Understanding mega users in Fullstory

 Mega users are flagged in Fullstory when these specific thresholds are met:

-• Surpassing 250 unique cookies associated with a single uid in a day
+• More than 250 unique cookies are associated with a single uid in a day

 • Exceeding a consistent limit of 45 unique cookies for one uid

-Here is what this could look like when searching by the uid of a mega user:
+Here is what this could look like when searching by the uid of a mega user.
+Note that when searching for a single uid value, multiple users are still returned in the session playlist:

 megausers.png